SANTA FE OFFICE

 Mr. Hughes joined the firm as a partner in September 1988, and started the firm's Indian law practice.
 Previously, he spent eight years in legal services on the Navajo Reservation, and ten years in an Albuquerque firm specializing in representation of Indian tribes and groups.

-His practice continues to focus on all areas of Indian law, including jurisdictional disputes, water law, natural resources, gaming, land recovery, transactions, and others.
+His practice continues to focus on representation of Indian tribes (mainly New Mexico Pueblos) and groups, in virtually all areas of federal Indian law, including jurisdictional disputes, water law, natural resources, gaming, land recovery, economic transactions, tribal codes, and others.

 Boos v.
 Yazzie, 6 Nav.
 R. 211, 17 Ind.L.R.
 6115 (Nav.Sup.Ct.,1990)